CDCgov/RecordLinker/migrations/README.md

 ### Manual offline migrations

-If you have an exisitng databse, and want to incrementally update the schema, but are unable to apply them directly to the database.
+If you have an existing database, and want to incrementally update the schema, but are unable to apply them directly to the database.
 You can run the following command to create a set of SQL scripts that can be applied to the database: